-- 1. Click on the File option from the main menu. - 2.
-Click on the New Application option from the File menu.
+1. Click on the File option from the main menu.

+2. Click on the New option from the File menu, and click on the Application option from the New submenu.

-- 3. Select the ElevateDB tab on the component palette. - 4.
-Click on the TEDBSession component on the ElevateDB tab on the component palette, and then click on the Form1 form.
+3. Select the ElevateDB tab on the component palette.

+4. Click on the TEDBSession component on the ElevateDB tab on the component palette, and then click on the Form1 form.
 The TEDBSession component will be dropped on the form.